 No. Land values for coastal counties are similar across Southern California.
 Typically lands zoned for no growth, like open space and agricultural lands, are less valuable than lands zoned for residential and commercial development.

-In the next eight years alone, Ventura County and its ten cities have zoned enough land residential for 19,000 more housing units.
-SOAR does not change that.
+In the last eight years alone, Ventura County and its ten cities permitted over 15,000 housing units with SOAR in place.
 Additionally, SOAR has exemptions for affordable housing.

 If SOAR disappeared, developers would rush in to rezone open space and agricultural lands for more housing tracts and shopping centers.
 Developers would also pour millions of dollars into election campaigns to influence elected officials who would no longer need a vote of the people to rezone these lands.